Here are the IRS rules for making a Stock Donation:

 If your goal is a legitimate tax deduction, then you must be giving to a qualified organization.
 Also, you cannot deduct contributions made to specific individuals, political organizations or candidates.
 See IRS Publication 526, Charitable Contributions, for rules on what constitutes a qualified organization.

-3. If you receive a benefit because of your contribution such as merchandise, tickets to a ball game or other goods and services, then you can deduct only the amount that exceeds the fair market value of the benefit received.
+If you receive a benefit because of your contribution such as merchandise, tickets to a ball game or other goods and services, then you can deduct only the amount that exceeds the fair market value of the benefit received.

-7. To claim a deduction for contributions of cash or property equaling $250 or more, you must have a bank record, payroll deduction records or a written acknowledgment from the qualified organization showing the amount of the cash, a description of any property contributed, and whether the organization provided any goods or services in exchange for the gift.
+Regardless of the amount, to deduct a contribution of cash, check, or other monetary gift, you must maintain a bank record, payroll deduction records or a written communication from the organization containing the name of the organization and the date and amount of the contribution.
+For text message donations, a telephone bill meets the record-keeping requirement if it shows the name of the receiving organization, the date of the contribution and the amount given.
+Stock Donator maintains these records for you if you maintain a stock donator account.
+To claim a deduction for contributions of cash or property equaling $250 or more, you must have a bank record, payroll deduction records or a written acknowledgment from the qualified organization showing the amount of the cash, a description of any property contributed, and whether the organization provided any goods or services in exchange for the gift.
 One document may satisfy both the written communication requirement for monetary gifts and the written acknowledgement requirement for all contributions of $250 or more.
 Stock Donator maintains these records for you if you maintain a stock donator account.

 Taxpayers donating an item or a group of similar items valued at more than $5,000 must also complete Section B of Form 8283, which generally requires an appraisal by a qualified appraiser.
 This rule does not apply to Stock Donations.

 Stock Donations made to a non profit organization (501(c)3) can significantly reduce the amount of tax you pay.